Date & Time

 Thomas Amelio intensely studied yogic disciplines and philosophy in India, where he edited Rajarshi Muni’s classic, Yoga–The Ultimate Spiritual Path.
 He is a founding member of, and has been a senior teacher at Kripalu Center for Yoga & Health for over 40 years, and is President Emeritus of the NY Open Center in New York City.
 His latest CD is Mantra Darshan–Vedic and Tantric invocations for meditative absorption.

 Swami Asokananda, a monk since 1973, president of the New York Integral Yoga Institute, and one of its foremost instructors, is known for his warmth, intelligence, and good humor.
-His teaching comes out of his own practice and experience, since he has absorbed the wisdom of his guru, Sri Swami Satchidananda, since the age of 19.
-While he enjoys sharing the practical wisdom of the Yogic philosophy (especially that of the great Indian scripture the Bhagavad Gita), he also loves his practice of Hatha Yoga and is one of the primary instructors for Intermediate and Advanced Hatha Yoga Teacher Training.
-In the past, he has served as the president of Satchidananda Ashram–Yogaville® and Integral Yoga® International; he is currently the president of the New York Integral Yoga Institute.
+His teaching comes out of his own practice and experience, since the age of 19, when he absorbed the wisdom of his guru, Sri Swami Satchidananda.
+While he enjoys sharing the practical wisdom of the Yogic philosophy (especially that of the great Indian scripture the Bhagavad Gita), he also loves his practice of Hatha Yoga, and is one of the primary instructors for intermediate and advanced Hatha Yoga Teacher Training.
+In the past, Swami Asokananda has served as the president of Satchidananda Ashram–Yogaville® and Integral Yoga® International.

 Rev. Cynthia Bourgeault is a modern-day mystic, Episcopal priest, writer, and internationally known retreat leader.
 She is the founding Director of both The Contemplative Society and the Aspen Wisdom School.
 She is the author of numerous books including: The Holy Trinity and the Law of Three, The Meaning of Mary Magdalene, The Wisdom Jesus, Centering Prayer and Inner Awakening, Mystical Hope, and The Heart of Centering Prayer.

 Robert Peng, founder of Elixir Light Qigong, began his qigong apprenticeship with the legendary monk Xiao Yao when he was a boy.
 He teaches internationally and is the author of The Master Key: Qigong Secrets for Vitality, Love, and Wisdom, and producer of The Master Key companion CD and DVD series.